Our Curriculum Intent

 Our main aim for Science at King's Hedges is to develop a sense of excitement and curiosity for the subject through practical, enquiry based learning.
 Pupils will also make links with other subjects (particularly Maths and Computing) in order to fully understand and analyse the subject.

-We teach Science weekly, but some weeks will have more of an emphasis on Science when our cross-curricular unit of work is Science based.
 In Spring Term every year we have a Science week, which encourages the children to be hands-on, inquisitive and excited by the way Science works.

 At King’s Hedges school, we strive to give DT a purpose by making something (product) for someone (user) for some purpose.
 Pupils are taught that everything has been designed and made by somebody, and so we look at real-life examples of designers, chefs, engineers and technologists to inspire them and give them a reason for their learning and product-making.
 As much and wherever possible, we try to make cross-curricular links, including ICT, to provide a more rounded and purposeful curriculum.
 There is one DT-based topic carried out in every year group per term so that pupils can experience and develop range of skills, which are developed year on year.